sjhloco/ansible_playbooks/cloud_vpn/README.md

 Creates a route-based VPN with policy-based traffic selectors (crypto-map not VTI) between a Cisco ASA and Azure.\
 The playbook is designed to be run from an Ansible host behind the ASA as it automatically grabs the local IP address to use in the creation of the VPN.
 This can be manually overridden by editing the variable *rm_public_ip*.\
-The interesting traffic for the VPN is the Azure Virtual Network with the subnets within that filtered on the ASA Outside ACL.\
+The interesting traffic for the VPN is the Azure Virtual Network with the subnets within that filtered on the ASA Outside ACL.

 Azure supports three types of VPN:

--IKEv2 route-based VPN using VTI - ASA9.8(1)+ with Azure configured for route-based VPN -IKEv2 route-based VPN using crypto map - ASA8.2+ or later Azure be configured for route-based VPN with *Policy Based Traffic Selectors*
+- **IKEv2 route-based VPN using VTI -** ASA9.8(1)+ with Azure configured for route-based VPN
+- **IKEv2 route-based VPN using crypto map -** ASA8.2+ or later Azure be configured for route-based VPN with *Policy Based Traffic Selectors*
--IKEv1 policy-based VPN using crypto map - ASA8.2+ with Azure be configured for policy-based VPN
+- **IKEv1 policy-based VPN using crypto map -** ASA8.2+ with Azure be configured for policy-based VPN

-This playbook can deploy either of the crypto-map VPNs, it cant deploy the VTI VPN. *Policy Based Traffic Selectors* require a SKU of standard or higher (VpnGw1/2/3) whereas policy-based can be SKU basic.
+This playbook can deploy either of the crypto-map VPNs, <mark>it can't deploy the VTI VPN</mark>.\
+*Policy Based Traffic Selectors* (route-based) requires a SKU of standard or higher (*VpnGw1/2/3*) whereas policy-based can be SKU basic.
 The cost per month is roughly $100 for VpnGw1 compared to £20 for basic.

 Azure is missing Ansible modules for creating the *Local Network Gateway* and *VPN Connection* so the playbook uses *AZ CLI* for these tasks.
 *azure_rm_virtualnetworkgateway* doesn't support *SKU Basic* (think can in collections) so for policy-based VPNs have to again use *AZ CLI*.

-The ASA credentials are defined under the **all.yml** group_var and the Azure credentials in the **~/.azure/credentials** file (as described in Prerequisites)
+The ASA credentials are defined under the **all.yml** group_var and the Azure credentials in the **~/.azure/credentials** file (as described in prerequisites)

 ### Versions
 ASA: Tested on ASA5505 running 9.2(4) and ASA5506 running 9.8(4)22\